Description

 Affected Systems

-The vulnerability affects FasterXML’s jackson‑databind library in versions 2.21.0 through 2.21.3 and in all releases prior to 3.1.4.
-No other vendors or products are listed.
+The vulnerability affects FasterXML’s jackson‑databind library in versions 2.21.0 through 2.21.3 and in all releases prior to 3.1.4 are listed.

 Risk and Exploitability

 The CVSS score of 5.3 places the issue in the moderate range.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog, suggesting no widespread exploitation yet.
+The EPSS score of < 1% suggests a low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, indicating no widespread exploitation yet.
 The attack vector is likely remote; any application that accepts externally supplied JSON and uses jackson‑databind for deserialization can be targeted.
 By crafting a payload that includes a setterless collection or map annotated with a restricted @JsonView, an attacker can inject data that the application believes to be hidden by view filtering.
 The exploitation requires only normal JSON input and no special privileges, making the risk tangible for services that rely on @JsonView for access control.

 Remediation